ernestyalumni/CompPhys/Cpp/README.md

 | const.cpp         | ./tour         | 1 The Basics | 1.7 Tests         | 8        | notice `constexpr` for compile-time evaluated constants |
 | test.cpp          | ./tour         | 1 The Basics | 1.9 Tests         | 12        | switch tests in C++11 |
 | structcls.cpp     | ./tour         | 2 Used-Defined Types | 2.2 Structures; 2.3 Classes | 16-18  | structs; notice how member initializer list is a C++11 feature for the class constructor |
+...

+20160629 I continue this incomplete listing in the [README.md](https://github.com/ernestyalumni/CompPhys/blob/master/Cpp/tour/README.md) of the [tour subdirectory](https://github.com/ernestyalumni/CompPhys/tree/master/Cpp/tour) - go there for the entire list.

 ### Compiling C++11
 This worked for me, as I had obtained a c++11 compiling error when I trued to use `for (char ch: act) { ... }`: